I want to send you a paperback copy of the Guerrilla Music Marketing Handbook with free shipping and bonuses! Learn more here ...

 This one will require a bit of research, because you’ll need to figure out which hashtags are of interest to your ideal fans.
 Then, spend some time conversing with people using the hashtags you discovered.
 But be smart about it.
 Your conversations should not necessarily be about self-promotion, they should be about the topic at hand.

 Your first objective is to make friends, gain followers, and get shared and retweeted.
 Pique interest first, and people will visit your profile page on Twitter, Facebook or whatever social site they discover you on.
 Then, hopefully, they’ll visit your website.
-(Please tell me you’ve got an artist website, and you include a link to it on ALL of your social profile pages!)
+(Please tell me you’ve got an artist website!)

 Here are some tips on where to start your search for the best hashtags: Causes you care about, news stories that resonate with your message, musicians you and your fans admire, and venues you want to play.